topology-tool-kit/ttk/CONTRIBUTING.md

         - recall that the class can be used as any other VTK filter
       - related publications (if applicable)
       - a list of related classes, with the command `\sa`:
-        - Other VTK filters commonly used in conjunction with the present filter
+        - other VTK filters commonly used in conjunction with the present filter
       - a pointer to the corresponding base code class (if applicable), with the command `\sa`
       - the list of **all** the entries from [TTK's Examples website](https://topology-tool-kit.github.io/examples/) including the filter.
   - Each ParaView XML file should be organized as follows: